shohaglive/Smart-Security-Mask/README.md

     2. New Mask styles
     3. Auto lock options
     4. More user interactively designed
-    5. Lunch folder properties opportunity when protect
+    5. Launch folder properties opportunity when protect
     6. Stylist Graphical user interface
     7. Audio features
     8. No dependency on .net framework so works easily even to a low configured PC .
 And Many More...